 The rest of the recipe is easy.
 Just stir in the rest of the ingredients, making sure you don't over blend or they'll be tough.
 You may see a touch of flour, but that's OK.
 It'll take care of that when you bake the muffins.

-I thought they were great when I ate one warm out of the oven, but they were even better after they were completely cooled.
+I thought these Gold Medal Strawberry-Smash Muffins were great when I ate one warm out of the oven, but they are even better after they're completely cooled.
 Those strawberries really shined through.

-- 2 C fresh strawberries chopped
+- 2 C fresh strawberries, chopped

-- 2/3 C sugar
+- ⅔ C sugar

-- 1/3 C vegetable oil
+- ⅓ C vegetable oil

-- 2 eggs lightly beaten with a fork
+- 2 eggs, lightly beaten with a fork

-- 1/2 tsp almond extract
+- ½ teaspoon almond extract

-- 1 1/2 C all-purpose flour
+- 1 ½ C all-purpose flour

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-Preheat oven to 410°.
+- Preheat oven to 410°.
 Put a paper baking cup in each of 12 regular-size muffin cups.

-Place the strawberries and sugar into a medium bowl and stir until strawberries are coated.
+- Place the strawberries and sugar into a medium bowl and stir until strawberries are coated.
 Leave for 15 minutes, stirring once.

-Lightly smash strawberries with a fork, leaving a few larger pieces of strawberry.
+- Lightly smash strawberries with a fork, leaving a few larger pieces of strawberry.
 Stir in the sugar, oil, eggs, and almond extract until mixed.

-In a small bowl, stir the flour, baking soda, and salt together.
+- In a small bowl, stir the flour, baking soda, and salt together.
 Add flour mixture to wet mixture, just stirring 6 to 7 strokes, until just blended.
 You may see a little flour still, but that's OK.

-Spoon the batter into the muffin cups and bake 13-15 minutes, until a toothpick comes out clean.
+- Spoon the batter into the muffin cups and bake 13-15 minutes, until a toothpick comes out clean.
 Cool completely.
 Store at room temperature in a loose container or freeze after completely cooled.